sdungs/E4control/README.md

 ## How to run scripts?
 #### config file
 A config file with all used devices is needed for every script.
-For an example see [exampleConfig](https://github.com/sdungs/E4control/blob/master/exampleConfig).
+For an example see [exampleConfig](exampleConfig).
 In the first column the purpose of the respective device is written (S = source meter, L = LCR meter, T = temperature device, H = humidity device, C = cooling device).
-The other columns contain device name, connection type, host and port. *For the testbeamDCS config file the port coulumn must be empty.* The coulums are seperated by a single space.
+The other columns contain device name, connection type, host and port. *For the testbeamDCS config file the port column must be empty.* The colums are seperated by a single space.

 #### e4control_measure_IV
 enter:
-`e4control_measure_IV V_min V_max output config -I I_lim -s V_steps -n ndaqs -d delay -p livePlot`
+`e4control_measure_IV V_min V_max output config -I I_lim -s V_steps -n ndaqs -d delay -noLivePlot`

 - V_min   -> starting voltage | float | in V
 - V_max   -> end voltage | float | in V